Polasaí Iontrála 2020

-- Limerick City Area second level schools are obliged to operate a Common Application Procedure since 2005.
+- The Limerick City Area second level colleges are obliged to cooperate with a Common Application Procedure since 2005.

 - Application to Gaelcholáiste Luimnigh, as directed by the College’s patron, the Limerick and Clare Education & Training Board, is processed through the Common Application System.

-- Parents/Guardians and students are invited to an Open Night each October.
+- Parents/Guardians and students are invited to an Open Night each September.
 (Advertisements are placed in several weeks’ publication of the following local newspapers; Limerick Leader (City and County editions) and the Limerick Post.
-Information regarding the College’s Open Night may be posted to all Feeder primary schools.
+Information regarding the College’s Open Night will be posted to primary colleges.

 - Completed Application forms are required to be returned to the College on or prior to the closing date for receipt of Application Forms, as agreed by the Limerick Principals’ and Deputy Principals’ Association.